linbaowei/ScaleRatioICP/README.txt

-		How to compile 3D keypoint generation project
+		How to compile ContributionRateGeneration project
 		---------------------------------------------------
-			in order to compile Contribution rate project, at least, OpenCV 2.4.0 and PCL 1.6 are necessary. bash-4.2$  cd /3ContributionRateGeneration	//depand on where you save our provided files, please entrance this folder in advance bash-4.2$  mkdir build
+			in order to compile Contribution rate project, at least, OpenCV 2.4.0 and PCL 1.6 are necessary. bash-4.2$  cd /ContributionRateGeneration	//depand on where you save our provided files, please entrance this folder in advance bash-4.2$  mkdir build
 			bash-4.2$  cd build
 			bash-4.2$  cmake ..